Joshua-Pierson/Project2-Meme/README.md

 ## User Story
 - Story 1
-    As A User, I want to be
+    As A User, I want to be able to search specific names and display images for the user to see.

 - Story 2
-    As A User, I want a
+    As A User, I want a be able to click a button and display an assortment of random Gif's/ Meme's

 - Story 3
     As a user, I want to